Fairbanks Snowfall Totals & Accumulation Averages

 These averages don't show how much the snowfall in Fairbanks varies from year to year.

-Similarly in January, fresh snowfall in the heaviest years amounts to a foot or more, while the lightest years get less than 5.5 inches.
+Similarly in January, fresh snowfall in the heaviest years amounts to 11.5 inchesor more, while the lightest years get less than 4.6 inches.

 When Fairbanks Has Its First & Last Snowfalls

-It usually starts snowing at Fairbanks in September.
-For one out of four years, on average, September has no snow.
+It often starts snowing at Fairbanks in September, although in some years September has no snow.

-The season's last snowfall typically happens in April, although every few years, more snow lands in May.
+The season's last snowfall typically happens in April, but every few years, more snow lands in May.